Volkswagen Group: 1945 to 1970

 Production of the Type 60 Volkswagen (re-designated Type 1) started slowly after the war due to the need to rebuild the plant and because of the lack of raw materials, but production grew rapidly in the 1950s and 1960s.
 The company began introducing new models based on the Type 1, all with the same basic air-cooled, rear-engine, rear-drive platform.
-These included the Volkswagen Type 2 in 1950, the Volkswagen Karmann Ghia in 1955, the Volkswagen Type 3 in 1961, the Volkswagen Type 4 in 1968, and the Volkswagen Type 181 in 1969.
+These included the Type 2 in 1950, the Karmann Ghia in 1955, the Type 3 in 1961, the Type 4 in 1968, and the Type 181 in 1969.

 In 1960, upon the flotation of part of the German federal government's stake in the company on the German stock market, its name became Volkswagenwerk Aktiengesellschaft (usually abbreviated to Volkswagenwerk AG).

 On 1 January 1965, Volkswagenwerk acquired Auto Union GmbH from its parent company Daimler-Benz.
-The new subsidiary went on to produce the first post-war Audi models, the Audi F103 series, shortly afterwards.
+The new subsidiary went on to produce the first post-war Audi models, the F103-series, shortly afterwards.

 Another German manufacturer, NSU Motorenwerke AG, was merged into Auto Union on 26 August 1969, creating a new company, Audi NSU Auto Union AG (later renamed AUDI AG in 1985).